 This section provides overall requirements and guidelines related to test administration.
 The section includes information on participant orientation to the testing process, test security, and general test administration guidelines.

 Providers must ensure that any individual administering tests meets the staff training and administration guidelines found in this guide, as well as in the test publisher’s test administration manual.
-See the section.
+See the Staff Professional Development Requirements section.

 Participant Orientation to the Testing Process